 - Fifth, the views of the State, the Tribe, if applicable, and affected communities; and

-- Sixth, the reputation and credibility of the prospective buyer/lessee.
+- Sixth, the reputation and credibility of the prospective buyer.

-- FACTORS CONSIDERED WHEN PERFORMING THE SALES/LEASE CRITERIA TEST ASSESSMENT: This guidance is to provide prospective buyers and lessees with some of the quantitative and qualitative factors that may, at a minimum, be considered by the Trust when evaluating offers for the redevelopment, purchase, or lease of a Trust Property (the "Factors"), to assess whether and to what extent such offers meet the Sales/Lease Criteria.
+- FACTORS CONSIDERED WHEN PERFORMING THE SALES CRITERIA TEST ASSESSMENT: This guidance is to provide prospective buyers with some of the quantitative and qualitative factors that may, at a minimum, be considered by the Trust when evaluating offers for the purchase of a Trust Property (the "Factors"), to assess whether and to what extent such offers meet the Sales Criteria.
 These factors are not presented in any particular order of priority.
 Each transaction involving Trust Property will have unique circumstances, which may require the Trust to consider other Factors, and balance their relative merits and weight differently, after analyzing the requisite due diligence, including a careful review of objective information, consultations with community officials and local community investment in the subject project, with due consideration given to any intangible benefits of the offer.
-The Trust will strive to balance all of these Factors, with the ultimate goal of achieving the optimum outcome for stakeholders in every case, but the Trust retains the ultimate discretion on how best to weigh these Factors and which offer or project, if any, best satisfies the Sales/Lease Criteria and the Trust's other requirements.
+The Trust will strive to balance all of these Factors, with the ultimate goal of achieving the optimum outcome for stakeholders in every case, but the Trust retains the ultimate discretion on how best to weigh these Factors and which offer or project, if any, best satisfies the Sales Criteria and the Trust's other requirements.

 Before we consider your proposal further you will need to execute our standard confidentiality agreement, a copy of which is available here.
 Of course, no agreement with the Trust will exist until a definitive written agreement has been executed and all required approvals and conditions have been satisfied**.

 Some of the Factors to be considered by the Trust, in its sole discretion, are the following:

 - Monetary Value.
 Factors relevant to the first criterion include: